xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 Engineering effort is often spent on building out the backend of a system, and the frontend is often an afterthought.
 This is especially true for web applications, where the frontend is often a thin layer on top of a backend API.

-Over-engineering is a symptom of a lack of understanding of the problem space.
 It's easy to get caught up in the details of a system, and lose sight of the big picture.
 In this post, I'll discuss how we designed the frontend of OkCupid Messenger to be fast and responsive, even when the backend is slow or unavailable.

 We looked at reference designs from other chat applications, and found that they were all too slow and unresponsive.
 We wanted to build a chat application that was fast and responsive, even when the backend was slow or unavailable.